-The Ronda Mine, associated with the Ribble quartz vein is located in Macmurchy Township near Ribble Lake, a short distance southeast of the north part of the main claim block (Figure 9).
+The Ronda Mine, associated with the Ribble quartz vein is located in Macmurchy Township near Ribble Lake, a short distance southeast of the north part of the main claim block (Figure 6).
 The vein was reported to have a north strike and 60° west dip, was exposed almost continuously for 760 metres and had an average width of 1.5 metres (MNR, OGS Mineral Deposits Circular 18, Part 2, p.
 75-76, 1979).
 The vein was described as intensely crumpled and folded and enclosed in carbonatized and pyritized schistose pillow lava.
 Intermittent development work occurred from 1912 to commencement of production in 1939.
 Production occurred only in 1939 and amounted to 2,727 oz. gold and 4830 oz. silver from 24,592 tons for an average grade of 0.11 oz.
 Au per ton in 1939.
+Plans of the workings indicate a westerly plunge to the mineralization which is projected to underlie the Platinex Shining Tree property at a depth of 300m.